Double well potentials and quantum gates: Two particles in a potential well

 \subsection{The effect of an interaction between the particles}

 We now consider the effect of an interaction between the particles so that the Hamiltonian becomes

-The potential $V\,^\prime (x_1 -x_2)$ represents the interaction between the two particles, which we shall consider as a perturbation.
-We only consider potentials that are a function of the distance between the two particles $|x_1-x_2|$, e.g.\ the Coulomb potential between charged particles.
+The potential $V_{1,2} (x_1 -x_2)$ represents the interaction between the two particles, which we consider as a perturbation.
+We only consider potentials that are a function of the distance between the two particles $|x_1-x_2|$, for example, the Coulomb potential between charged particles.

-At this stage those who have encountered similar situations before, e.g.\ in solving the helium atom, are inclined to anticipate the result and exploit the freedom arising from the degeneracy to rewrite the two-particle wave functions as linear combinations the original wave functions which are symmetric or antisymmetric under exchange of particle labels.
-This may be prompted by the knowledge that both spatial and spin wavefunctions will be either symmetric or antisymmetric for systems of identical particles.
-However, for now we keep the discussion to distinguishable particles, to see the natural emergence of symmetric and antisymmetric states, without explicitly invoking the exchange symmetry operator.
+At this stage those who have encountered similar situations, for example, in solving the helium atom, are inclined to anticipate the result and exploit the freedom arising from the degeneracy to rewrite the two-particle wave functions as linear combinations of the original wave functions that are symmetric or antisymmetric under exchange of particle labels.
+This approach may be prompted by the knowledge that both spatial and spin wavefunctions are either symmetric or antisymmetric for systems of identical particles.
+However, for now we consider only distinguishable particles to see the natural emergence of symmetric and antisymmetric states, without explicitly invoking the exchange symmetry operator.

-The effect of $V\,^\prime (x_1 -x_2)$ on the non-degenerate ground state is given straightforwardly by the first-order perturbation:
+The effect of $V_{1,2}(x_1 -x_2)$ on the non-degenerate ground state is given by the first-order perturbation: